CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-23-vectorization.md

 Some interesting results!
 It looks like our instruction-level parallelism (ILP) is over 2x greater in the case where we accumulate into a double.
 Let's dig a little deeper, and collect the number of pipeline resource stall for each benchmark.

+Here are the results from accumulating into a float.

 ```
 -------------------------------------------------------------------------
 Benchmark                               Time             CPU   Iterations